redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 defeat of the U.S.S.R., or an internal crisis, might be fatal to her unwary allies and turn to disaster.
-A final common victory won by the arms and resources of her allies, and ending in general exhaustion, would bring into force another fear expressed by Marx. if the continent of Europe persisted in capitalist excesses, the submission of man to the machine, the armaments race, the piling up of public debts, then -- as the author of _Capital_ wrote in 1867 -- "the rejuvenation of Europe by
+A final common victory won by the arms and resources of her allies, and ending in general exhaustion, would bring into force another fear expressed by Marx.
+If the continent of Europe persisted in capitalist excesses, the submission of man to the machine, the armaments race, the piling up of public debts, then -- as the author of _Capital_ wrote in 1867 -- "the rejuvenation of Europe by